A folded model for compositional data analysis: The Folding Technique

 The sample space of Equation (\ref{clr}) is the set

 which is a subset of $\mathbb{R}^{D-1}$.
-Note that the zero sum constraint in Equation (\ref{clr}) is an obvious drawback of this transformation as it can lead to singularity issues.
+Note that the zero sum constraint in Equation (\ref{Qd}) is an obvious drawback of this transformation as it can lead to singularity issues.
 In order to remove the redundant dimension imposed by this constraint, one can apply the isometric log-ratio transformation

 where ${\bf H}$ is the Helmert matrix (Lancaster, 1965) (an orthonormal $D\times D$ matrix) after deletion of the first row.
-The left multiplication by the Helmert sub-matrix maps the data onto $\mathbb{R}^{D-1}$ thus, in effect, removing the zero sum constraint.
-The Helmert sub-matrix is a standard orthogonal matrix in shape analysis used to overcome singularity problems (Dryden \& Mardia, 1998;, Le \& Small, 1999).
+This matrix is referred to as the Helmert sub-matrix\footnote{The Helmert sub-matrix is a standard orthogonal matrix in shape analysis used to overcome singularity problems (Dryden \& Mardia, 1998; Le \& Small, 1999).} and its structure and components are specified in the Appendix.
+Left multiplication by the Helmert sub-matrix maps the data onto $\mathbb{R}^{D-1}$ thus, in effect, removing the zero sum constraint.

 Tsagris, Preston \& Wood (2011) developed the $\alpha$-transformation as a more general transformation than that in Equation (\ref{ilr}).
 Let

 denote the power transformation for compositional data as defined by Aitchison (2003).
 In a manner analogous to Equations (\ref{clr}-\ref{ilr}), first define